Netflix/metaflow-docs/docs/metaflow/visualizing-results/advanced-shareable-cards-with-card-templates.md

    them.

-If these approaches don’t work, you can instruct users to include the dependencies of the template in their [@conda libraries](/scaling/dependencies).
-For templates shared privately, you may also rely on dependencies included in a Docker image shared by all users and `@batch` executions.
+If these approaches don’t work, you can instruct users to include the dependencies of the template in their [`@conda` or `@pypi` libraries](/scaling/dependencies).
+For templates shared privately, you may also rely on dependencies included in a common Docker image.